Stephen Sondheim: Sunday in the Park with George

 Sondheim decided "that there are better places to start a show" and found a new collaborator in James Lapine after he saw Lapine's Twelve Dreams off-Broadway in 1981: "I was discouraged, and I don't know what would have happened if I hadn't discovered Twelve Dreams at the Public Theatre"; Lapine has a taste "for the avant-garde and for visually oriented theater in particular".
-Their first collaboration was Sunday in the Park with George (1984), with Sondheim's music evoking Georges Seurat's pointillism.
-Sondheim and Lapine won the 1985 Pulitzer Prize for Drama for the play, and it was revived on Broadway in 2008, and again in a limited run in 2017.
+Their first collaboration was Sunday in the Park with George (1984), with Sondheim's score evoking Georges Seurat's pointillism.
+Mandy Patinkin starred as Seurat as he paints his masterpiece Sunday Afternoon on the Island of La Grande Jatte, and Bernadette Peters played his mistress, Dot.
+Frank Rich wrote: "Mr. Sondheim and Mr. Lapine have created an audacious, haunting and, in its own intensely personal way, touching work.
+Even when it fails—as it does on occasion—Sunday in the Park is setting the stage for even more sustained theatrical innovations yet to come."
+Sondheim and Lapine won the 1985 Pulitzer Prize for Drama.
+It was revived on Broadway in 2008, and again in a limited run in 2017.

 Into the Woods

+Lapine and Sondheim worked on Into the Woods (1987), an amalgam of several fairy tales from the Brothers Grimm.
+Frank Rich wrote, "The characters of Into the Woods may be figures from children's literature, but their journey is the same painful, existential one taken by so many adults in Sondheim musicals past."

-They collaborated on Into the Woods (1987), a musical based on several Brothers Grimm fairy tales.
-Although Sondheim has been called the first composer to bring rap music to Broadway (with the Witch in the opening number of Into the Woods), he attributed the first rap in theater to Meredith Willson's "Rock Island" from The Music Man (1957).
-Into the Woods was revived on Broadway in 2002 and at the St. James Theatre in 2022.
+Although Sondheim has been called the first composer to bring rap music to Broadway (with the Witch in the Into the Woods Prologue), he attributed its first appearance to Meredith Willson's "Rock Island" from The Music Man (1957).
+Into the Woods was revived on Broadway in 2002 and in 2022 at the St. James Theatre.

 Passion

-Sondheim's and Lapine's last collaboration on a musical was the rhapsodic Passion (1994), adapted from Ettore Scola's Italian film Passione D'Amore.
-With a run of 280 performances, Passion was the shortest-running show to win a Tony Award for Best Musical.
+Sondheim's and Lapine's last collaboration on a musical was the rhapsodic Passion (1994), adapted from Ettore Scola's Passione D'Amore.
+With a run of 280 performances, Passion was the shortest-running show to win Best Musical.